 Whereas unplugging and switching off appliances at the wall will do the trick, another task in our busy days can easily slip the mind.
 To help keep those energy-hungry appliances in check, you’ll find it easier to conserve energy using smart power strips.

-A smart power strip deals with the problem of not in use electronics draining energy unnecessarily.
+A smart power strip deals with the problem of not-in-use electronics draining energy unnecessarily.
 With a power strip, you can configure them to shut off electricity to appliances when not in use.
 Alternatively, some models enable you to save electricity costs by setting timers to turn off the supply when you’re at work or asleep.

 For example, the Kasa Smart Plug (on amazon) pictured above connects to an app to monitor power usage while allowing individual configuration of each appliance.
 Minimizing use will help you save money in the long term.

-Whereas your modern washing machine and dryer may be marked energy-efficient, even energy efficient appliances still consume a lot of electricity with each use.
+Whereas your modern washing machine and dryer may be marked energy-efficient, even energy-efficient appliances still consume a lot of electricity with each use.

 To conserve electricity as much as possible, pool your laundry together (as a family or roommates) and do full loads all at once.
 As a result, you cut down on the number of times you end up using the washer every week.
 If it helps, think about how much money you’re throwing away with each wash of an item or two.

 Further, treat the warm wash as optional for when you really need it.
 Not heating water every time you wash clothes makes for one of those super easy ways to save energy.
-With all the bells and whistles of modern washers and detergent designed for cold washes, you’ll quickly find you can have spotless clothes using cold water.
+With all the bells and whistles of modern washers and detergents designed for cold washes, you’ll quickly find you can have spotless clothes using cold water.

 If you use a dishwasher, ditch the heated drying cycle by drying with a napkin.
 You could also leave the dishwasher door open and allow for air drying to save money on the heat cycle.
 It's perfectly OK to let dishes air dry they'll be just as hygienic.

 If you're in the market for a new appliance, look for the more recent models that provide the best energy efficiency.
-For example, in the EU, look for A+++ energy efficient and in the US energy star rated fridges, washing machines, and other appliances.
+For example, in the EU, look for A+++ energy efficient, and in the US, energy star-rated fridges, washing machines, and other appliances.